jochenklar/reader2/README.md

-This is my 2nd replacement for the late google reader.
+This is my 2nd atempt to replace the late google reader.

 **It is not ready for production yet.**